Many destinations have “signature events.”

 For her first bridge party she organized last year, Young used a fishing theme.

-Photo by Amy Young
+Photo by Courtesy of Amy Young

 Permits

 Whether it’s a bridge, a rooftop or a public plaza, make sure you get all the permissions needed to take over the space.
-For example, Young said, the city of Grand Rapids requires a 3-foot pedestrian pathway through any event on the bridge.
+For example, the city of Grand Rapids requires a 6-foot pedestrian egress through bridge events, says Jackie Stone, senior meeting & event producer for Destination Consultants.
+That applies to both the Gillett Bridge and The Blue Bridge, another pedestrian bridge within a 10-minute walk of the convention center.
+“Additionally, we have to set up the day of the event unless we want to hire security to watch the items on the bridge overnight,” she said.

 Food

-Young said to make sure the caterer visits the site before the event: “It's incredibly important for the food to be good.
+Young says to make sure the caterer visits the site before the event: “It's incredibly important for the food to be good.
 If the caterer does not have accessibility to a kitchen, it can be tricky.”
 Maybe the answer is a food truck or a buffet in a nearby building.

 Transportation